Vansh-Baghel/JS_Things/JS_notes.md

 - We pass one argument in that function which will return the output of the fulfilled promise.
 - We need to pass the function for getting actual data in 2nd _then_ method.
 - Dont forgot to use **return** word as it has caused you error in this topic as well as in previous project too.
+- Always log the data in the **second then** statement because the data maybe accessed from data[0] after selecting its first element of the API data.

 ## fetch function